-So using above keys you can position your cursor where ever you want to edit.
-Once you are positioned then you can use i key to come in edit mode.
-Edit the file, once you are done press esc and finally two keys Shift + ZZ together to come out of the file completely.
+So using the above keys, you can position your cursor wherever you want to edit.
+Once you are positioned, then you can use the i key to come in the edit mode.
+Once you are done with the editing in your file, press Esc and finally two keys Shift + ZZ together to come out of the file completely.

-You can use cat command to see the content of a file.
-Following is the simple example to see the content of above created file:
+You can use the cat command to see the content of a file.
+Following is a simple example to see the content of the above created file −

 $ cat filename This is unix file....I created it for the first time.....
 I'm going to save this content in this file. $

-You can display line numbers by using -b option along with cat command as follows:
+You can display the line numbers by using the -b option along with the cat command as follows −

 You can use the wc command to get a count of the total number of lines, words, and characters contained in a file.
-Following is the simple example to see the information about above created file:
+Following is a simple example to see the information about the file created above −

 $ wc filename 2 19 103 filename $

-First Column: represents total number of lines in the file.
+First Column − Represents the total number of lines in the file.

-Second Column: represents total number of words in the file.
+Second Column − Represents the total number of words in the file.

-Third Column: represents total number of bytes in the file.
-This is actual size of the file.
+Third Column − Represents the total number of bytes in the file.
+This is the actual size of the file.

-You can give multiple files at a time to get the information about those file.
-Here is simple syntax:
+You can give multiple files and get information about those files at a time.
+Following is simple syntax −

 $ wc filename1 filename2 filename3